 - Willingness To Improve: Speakers will receive feedback based on evaluations from the participants, audience comments, and observation.

 We believe that most effective learning comes when participants are truly engaged.
 In your proposal, please share how you will engage the audience.
 Think interactive presentations and audience participation.
 Participants are looking for ideas, skills, and techniques to take back and put into practice.
 We ask our presenters to help them along.
 Consider handouts, templates, samples, and guidelines.

 General Proposal and Session Guidelines

 Tips for writing a good proposal for a great conference session:

-- Help the conference planning committee understand why your session is the right one for Build Business.
+- Help the conference planning committee understand why your session relevant and timely for the audience.

 - Keep the audience in mind: they’re technical and professional.
 They will easily detect a marketing pitch.

 - Clearly identify the level of the talk and why people will want to attend.
 Is it for beginners or for gurus?
 Is this a trending topic or a tutorial?